gordonwatts/snowmass-cpm-attendance/README.md

-# snowmass-cpm-attendance
+# Snowmass CPM Statistics

- Some data processing of zoom files
+Some data processing of zoom files from the Snowmass CPM meeting